What is leader standard work?

 What Do Leaders Do?

 What is a leaders’ work for that matter?
-John Kotter famously argued in an HBR article about what leaders really do: “They don’t make plans; they don’t solve problems; they don’t even organize people.
+John Kotter famously argued in a Harvard Business Review article about what leaders really do: “They don’t make plans; they don’t solve problems; they don’t even organize people.
 What leaders really do is prepare organizations for change and help them cope as they struggle through it.”
 Management, he claims, is coping with complexity.
 Leadership, by contrast is coping with change.
 In other words, leaders make choices where managers take decisions.

 Hard to see how standard work can really apply to leadership then?
 But for argument’s sake, is there a sequence of steps that could help a leader compare how he or she makes choices to the ideal way to do so?